Articles

 Debt management: credit cards

-Debt management: credit cards can be the bane of our lives – if improperly managed.
-The festive season is synonymous with overindulgence.
-But along with some unwanted kilos, Christmas can also leave us lumbered with a credit card debt drag.
+Debt management: credit cards can be the bane of our financial well-being – if not properly managed.
+The festive season, annual holidays and special events can be synonymous with overindulgence.
+But these occasions can also leave us lumbered with a credit card debt problem.

 The pre-Christmas spending season traditionally sees Australians give their credit cards a solid workout.
-Last year (CY 2010) we collectively spent $3 trillion more on our cards in November and December than in any of the previous ten months.
+During Calendar Year 2010, Australians collectively spent $3 trillion more on our cards in November and December than in any of the previous ten months.
+This is repeated annually, often to a greater extent.

-Rather than undo all the healthy budgeting efforts made during the year, some simple strategies can help you keep your credit card debt under control over the festive season.
+Rather than undo all the healthy budgeting efforts made at other times, some simple strategies can help you keep your credit card debt under control generally.

 Debt Management: Credit Cards